IKARI HOUSE,

 Giant Trevally (GTs): Powerful fish patrolling reef edges and channels.

-Triggerfish & Milkfish: Provide consistent action in the lagoon.
+Triggerfish & Milkfish: Provide consistent (often frustrating!) action in the lagoon.

-Tuna & Wahoo: Optional offshore trips for pelagic game.
+Tuna, Wahoo, Mahi-mahi: Optional offshore trips for pelagic game species.

 WHAT’S INCLUDED

-7 nights accommodation at Ikari House (shared; single room upgrade available)
+7 nights accommodation at Ikari House – shared occupancy (single room upgrade available)

-All meals and beverages when booked with Isolation Outfitters (wine, beer, specialty sashimi included)
+All meals and beverages when booked with Isolation Outfitters (wine, beer, specialty sashimi incl.)

 Expert local guides 2:1 angler-to-guide ratio (1:1 upgrade option)

-Fast boats and all on-water transfers (fast boats incur a small extra charge)
+All your on-water transfers, with fast boat option (fast boats incur a small extra fuel charge)

 Daily laundry and room service, AC and mini-fridge in bedrooms.

-Cold bottled water is available in mandala, in-room, on the boat.
+Cold bottled water is available in in-room, at the maneaba, and on the boat

 NOT INCLUDED